qdm12/gluetun/README.md

     Add `network_mode: "container:gluetun"` to your *docker-compose.yml*, provided Gluetun is already running

     </p></details>
-- <details><summary>Connect LAN devices through the built-in HTTP proxy *Tinyproxy* (i.e. with Chrome, Kodi, etc.)</summary><p>
+- <details><summary>Connect LAN devices through the built-in HTTP proxy (i.e. with Chrome, Kodi, etc.)</summary><p>

-    You might want to use Shadowsocks instead which tunnels UDP as well as TCP, whereas Tinyproxy only tunnels TCP.
+    You might want to use Shadowsocks instead which tunnels UDP as well as TCP, whereas the HTTP proxy only tunnels TCP.

     1. Setup a HTTP proxy client, such as [SwitchyOmega for Chrome](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en)
     1. Ensure the Gluetun container is launched with:
         - port `8888` published `-p 8888:8888/tcp`
     1. With your HTTP proxy client, connect to the Docker host (i.e. `192.168.1.10`) on port `8888`.
-You need to enter your credentials if you set them with `TINYPROXY_USER` and `TINYPROXY_PASSWORD`.
+You need to enter your credentials if you set them with `HTTPPROXY_USER` and `HTTPPROXY_PASSWORD`.
-    1. If you set `TINYPROXY_LOG` to `Info`, more information will be logged in the Docker logs
+    1. If you set `HTTPPROXY_LOG` to `on`, more information will be logged in the Docker logs

     </p></details>
 - <details><summary>Connect LAN devices through the built-in *Shadowsocks* proxy (per app, system wide, etc.)</summary><p>